SuyoungPark11/suyoungpark11.github.io/_posts/2025-02-17-A-Journey-Lightweight-Audio-Language-Model.md

 ```

 Via the code, the model can be exported to onnx format as below.
+The image is captured on [Netron](https://netron.app/).

 ![onnx](/assets/img/inpost/250217/3.png)